-\textbf{Motivation.} We introduce a Semi-Generation-based HBB (HBB-SG) alongside the original MCQ-based HBB.
-HBB-SG is motivated by the growing application of LLMs in open-ended tasks, such as text generation, providing a more realistic assessment of hidden bias.
+\textbf{Motivation.} We introduce a Semi-Generation-based DBB (DBB-SG) alongside the original MCQ-based DBB.
+DBB-SG is motivated by the growing application of LLMs in open-ended tasks, such as text generation, providing a more realistic assessment of social bias.
 MCQ offers limited answer options, restricting the model’s ability to fully reveal biases as they might appear in real-world scenarios.
 Since free-text generation is challenging in this study, we adopt a semi-generation approach.
 Specifically, for each bias concept, we generate ten sentence variations to approximate the probability of producing any sentence reflecting that concept.
-The core goal of HBB-SG is to measure the probability of LLMs generating the sentence that subtly hidden bias concept, rather than measuring the probability of LLMs picking one specific option that conveys the concept.
+The core goal of DBB-SG is to measure the probability of LLMs generating the sentence that subtly hidden bias concept, rather than measuring the probability of LLMs picking one specific option that conveys the concept.

 \textbf{Bias measures.} Following the same bias measurement mechanism in Section~\ref{sec:bias_measure}, the probability of selecting an answer option for Question 1 option A, $P_1(A)$, is computed as the average across all generated variations.
 The same method applies to other answer options.
 Bias score calculation also follows Equation~\ref{equ:bias_equ}.
-Details on the answer option calculations for HBB-SG are in Appendix~\ref{sec:hbb_sg_measure_appendix}.
+Details on the answer option calculations for DBB-SG are in Appendix~\ref{sec:hbb_sg_measure_appendix}.

-\textbf{Bias analysis.} For bias analysis in HBB-SG, we have three observations: (1) HBB-SG reveals biases across models, (2) LLMs display similar bias patterns across categories in HBB-SG, with the Race category showing the highest bias, and (3) influences of bias descriptor demonstrate similarities across LLMs in HBB-SG.
+\textbf{Bias analysis.} For bias analysis in DBB-SG, we have three observations: (1) DBB-SG reveals biases across models, (2) LLMs display similar bias patterns across categories in DBB-SG, with the Race category showing the highest bias, and (3) the influences of bias descriptor demonstrate similarities across LLMs in DBB-SG.
 The complete experiment results are in Appendix~\ref{sec:ap2_appendix}.